dsc-metu/Motivational-App/README.md

 How to add app icons.

-# Outline of the app
+# Outline of the App